CMC Limited: History

-CMC was incorporated on 26 December 1975, as the 'Computer Management Corporation Private Limited'.
+CMC was incorporated on 26 December 1975, as the 'Computer Maintenance Corporation Private Limited'.
 The Government of India (GoI) held 100 percent of the equity share capital.
 On 19 August 1977, it was converted into a public limited company, again wholly owned by the GoI.

 In October 2001, CMC was privatized by the GoI, and was divested to a leading Indian IT firm, Tata Consultancy Services (TCS), which is the largest software services company in Asia.